humanmade/altis-cloud/docs/WAF/access-control.md

 **Use Cases:**

 - Blocking malicious actors or IPs with suspicious activity.
-- Preventing access from certain data centers often used for spam traffic.I
+- Preventing access from certain data centers often used for spam traffic.

 ## Allowlist